-- [26] After review and consideration of the evidence and argument presented by both parties, the Board determined that the 2012 assessment of the subject property at \$987,000 is appropriate. - [27] The Board looked at the valuation method used and the argument of using typical income values as opposed to actual.
+- [32] After review and consideration of the evidence and argument presented by both parties, the Board determined that the 2012 assessment of the subject property at \$2,397,000 is appropriate. - [33] Both parties agreed that the best indicator of value for the subject is the actual sale, if deemed valid.
+The Board found that it could not rely on the sale of the subject as it was between a father's estate and daughter and there was no market exposure.
+The Complainant submitted that the sale was based on an appraised value, however, the actual appraisal was not submitted for the Board's consideration and without further substantiation the Board could not rely on the sale as being an arm's length transaction. - [34] The Board looked at the valuation method used and the argument of using typical income values as opposed to actual.
 The Board accepted the Respondent's position on this matter.
 An assessment is required by legislation to reflect typical market conditions.
+The

-The Respondent has derived and applied models based on rent surveys (PGI model) and sales (GIM model).
+Respondent has derived and applied models based on rent surveys (PGI model) and sales (GIM model).
 Included in the Respondent's presentation was a chart showing the results of these models.
 The subject property was arrayed with other apartment buildings of similar age, location and condition.
 The chart showed suite mixes and average sizes of all the similar properties, their modeled potential gross income, assessments and an assessment per suite.
 The subject was shown to be within the range of values calculated for all similar properties.
-The Board is satisfied that the subject is equitably assessed in comparison to a good-sized sample of similar properties. - [28] In reviewing the Complainant's methodology the Board recognizes the inconsistency that may be generated in not applying GIMs and Cap Rates in the same fashion they were derived.
-Also, if GIMs and Cap Rates are to be averaged, the properties should be highly similar to each other.
-Simply averaging GIM's and Cap Rates can result in an inequity in valuation. - [29] The Board looked at the third party data provided by the Complainant and finds that while this type of information can be a useful tool, there can be inaccuracies and inconsistencies depending on how the information is derived.
-The Board exercised caution when reviewing the third party documentation and relied on the Respondent's valuation as being the most accurate when considering the data sources and how they are applied. - [30] The Board finds that the 2012 assessment of the subject property at \$987,000 is fair and equitable.
+The Board is satisfied that the subject is equitably assessed in comparison to a good-sized sample of similar properties.

+- [35] In reviewing the Complainant's methodology, the Board recognizes the inconsistency that may be generated in not applying GIM"s and Cap Rates in the same fashion they were derived.
+Also, if GIM's and Cap Rates are to be averaged, the properties should be highly similar to each other.
+Simply averaging GIM's and Cap Rates could result in an inequity in valuation. - [36] The Board looked at the third party data provided by the Complainant and finds that while this type of information can be a useful tool, there can be inaccuracies and inconsistencies depending on how the information is derived.
+The Board exercised caution when reviewing the third party documentation and relied on the Respondent's valuation as being the most accurate when considering the data sources and how they are applied. - [37] The Board finds that the 2012 assessment of the subject property at \$2,397,000 is fair.